privacyidea/privacyidea/doc/glossary/index.rst

         You can also address different sections in the privacyIDEA detail response by changing the keyword in ``rlm_perl.ini`` to ``[Mapping other_section]``.

+   UserID
+        The id of the user in a :term:`Resolver(UserId)`.
+        A user is identified by the user_id.